Passive Linear Continuous-Time Systems: Characterization Through Structure: Maximal non-singular matrix-convex cones, closed under inversion

-{\bf 2.}~~As already mentioned, a complete characterization of the set $\mathbf{L}_H$ for an arbitrary $H\in\mathbf{H}_n$, appeared in \cite{Ando2004}.
-The restriction in Theorem \ref{Tm:L_I=P+iH} to $H=I_n$ enables us, through resorting to the notion of matrix-convexity, to obtain a much simpler characterization of $\mathbf{L}_{I_n}$, which in turn is exploited in describing Positive Real functions, see Definition \ref{Dn:PosReal}.
+{\bf 2.}~~As already mentioned, a complete characterization of the set $\mathbf{L}_H$ for an arbitrary $H\in\mathbf{H}_n$, appeared in \cite[Theorem 3.5]{Ando2004}.
+The restriction in Theorem \ref{Tm:L_I=P+iH} to $H=I$ enables us, by resorting to the notion of matrix-convexity, to obtain a much simpler description of $\mathbf{L}_I$, which in turn is exploited in presenting Positive Real functions, see Definition \ref{Dn:PosReal} below.